MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-arc-virtual-machines.md

 After you created a VM, you would want to enable guest management on that VM.

-There are two agents that are important to understand in the context of guest management - a VM guest agent and an Azure Connected machines agent.
+There are two agents that are important to understand in the context of guest management - a VM guest agent and an Azure Connected Machine agent.
 Every Arc VM created via Azure portal or Azure CLI is provisioned with a guest agent (also referred to as the `mocguestagent`) on it.

-When you enable guest management on an Arc VM, the guest agent installs the [Azure Connected Machines](/azure/azure-arc/servers/agent-overview) agent.
-The Azure Connected Machines agent enables you to manage Azure Arc VM extensions on your Azure Stack HCI VM.
+When you enable guest management on an Arc VM, the guest agent installs the [Azure Connected Machine agent](/azure/azure-arc/servers/agent-overview).
+The Azure Connected Machine agent enables you to manage Azure Arc VM extensions on your Azure Stack HCI VM.

 Based on whether a guest agent is running on your Arc VM, the steps to enable guest management are different.